mekael/WFClassic/README.md

 | 7.4 | 2013.03.27.09.43/ | 1958670258248515033 | | |
 | 7.3 | 2013.03.25.11.45/ | 9176710083987114410 | | Oddities with the starchart, least performant of the tested builds. |

+## How to play versions after 7.10

-Builds after 7.10 do not work as of now, and may never work.
-There seem to either be missing assets or a missing endpoint.
+Builds after 7.10 do not work as is, and may never work as is.
+There seem to either be missing assets or a missing endpoint which causes issues in the client itself.
+But you can pull in those assets with a hackish workaround.

+1. download version 2013.05.03.18.06
+2. Download any version after that but before 8.0 (2013.05.23.16.06)
+3. Delete Warframe64.exe and Warframe.exe from the newer version
+4. Copy Warframe64.exe and Warframe.exe from 2013.05.03.18.06 to your newer versions

 # Features